Patient Concerns

 Concerns or Dissatisfaction

-- Talk to your provider, nurse or another member of your healthcare team, they will do their best to help resolve your concerns or find someone to assist you.
-We can't help you if we don't know about the concern.
+- Talk to your provider, nurse, or another member of your healthcare team.
+They will do their best to help resolve your concerns or find someone to assist you.
+We cannot help if we do not know about the concern.

-- For all concerns not handled at the time of your compalint, you will receive written acknowledgement of your complaint and a written follow up on the outcome of any investigation or corrective action within seven days that will include
+- For all concerns not handled at the time of your complaint, you will receive written acknowledgement of your complaint and written follow-up on the outcome of any investigation or corrective action within seven days.

-- Name of the contact person at hosptial
+- Name of the contact person at the hospital

-- Steps the hospital has taken to investigate your complaint/grievance.
+- Steps the hospital has taken to investigate your complaint or grievance

-- Date of completion of the complaint/grievance process.
+- Date of completion of the complaint or grievance process

 Regulatory and Licensing Authorities